Flag Football Rules

 • Offensive Picking.
 The offense may not initiate a pick/block while in motion.
 A pick is defined as any action, regardless of whether contact occurs, that delays or prevents an opponent from reaching their intended position.
 If a catch is made after a clear pick, it will not be ruled a catch.
 The penalty will be assessed from the line of scrimmage.

-• Arm Extension.
-The ball carrier may not extend an arm to prevent a defensive player from touching them, and may not charge into a defensive player when attempting to be tagged.
+• Stiff Arming.
+The ball carrier may not extend an arm to prevent a defensive player from touching them, and may not charge into a defensive player.
 The penalty will be assessed at the spot of the foul.

 Fifteen Yard Penalties